Vegan Gluten-Free Banana Almond Waffle Recipe

-This delicious gluten-free vegan waffle recipe was inspired by the popular Zero Excuse Coconut Rice Waffles.
+This delicious gluten-free vegan waffles recipe was inspired by the popular Zero Excuse Coconut Rice Waffles.
 These vegan waffles rely upon the oils naturally present in the almonds and coconut, and they utilize the sweetness of blackstrap molasses and banana.
 They have a relatively light density, crispy outside, and moist, banana-laden inside.
+Makes 6 (7-inch) round Belgian waffles.
 Enjoy!

 - 1 cup almond meal